1. Purpose of policy

-5.6 The BCP will be approved by the University’s Executive Committee.
+5.5 The BCP will be approved by the USC Executive.

-5.7 The Emergency Planning Committee (EPC) will oversee and monitor the currency and effectiveness of the BCP.
-A report on the effectiveness of the BCP will be provided to the Audit and Risk Management Committee bi-annually.
+5.6 The Emergency Planning Committee (EPC) will oversee and monitor the currency and effectiveness of the BCP.

-5.6 In the event of a Critical Incident that impacts the broader local community, the University will work with Local and State Governments in the management of the disruption.
+5.8 In the event of a critical incident that impacts the broader local community, the University will work with Local and State Governments in the management of the disruption.

-6.1 The IRT Marketing representative, in consultation with the IRT, will determine the appropriate internal and external communication strategy.
-The Vice-Chancellor and President (or delegate) is the University’s spokesperson during a business continuity event.
+The BCT Marketing representative, in consultation with the BCT, will determine the appropriate internal and external communication strategy.
+The Vice-Chancellor and President is the University’s spokesperson during a business continuity event.

-Responsible and accountable to the USC Council for Business Continuity.
+Responsible and accountable to the Council for business continuity.

 Vice-Chancellor and President